cpressler/traefik-demo-with-app/README.md

 ## NON DNS challenge Method for Let's Encrypt

-Change the traefikv2.toml file section to these types if you do not want to use DNS challenge and wildcard certificates These will NOT allow wildcard certifcates to be used
+Change the traefikv2.toml file section to these types if you do not want to use DNS challenge and wildcard certificates These configs below will NOT allow wildcard certifcates to be used

 **HTTP-Challenge**
 [certificatesResolvers]